eldridgea/eldrid.ge/content/lessons.md

 1. With health - don't wait to learn and plan a fitness routine before trying to get healthy.
 You already know how to walk, run, and skip sodas and desserts.

-1. Similarly with financial health, spend less than you earn, and invest savings in a total market fund from Vanguard or Fidelity, and you're ahead of 75% of folks.
+1. Similarly with financial health, you probably already know the basics.
+Spend less than you earn, and invest savings in a total market fund from Vanguard or Fidelity, and you're ahead of 75% of folks.

 1. Sometimes investing means spending money.
 If you need to get that degree get it, if you need to see the doctor go see them, if you need that exercise bike get it.